Rachel Mordecai Lazarus

-Rachel Mordecai Lazarus (July 1, 1788 – June 23, 1838) was an American educator and correspondent with the children's writer Maria Edgeworth.
+Rachel Mordecai Lazarus (July 1, 1788 – June 23, 1838) was an American educator and correspondent with the Irish writer Maria Edgeworth.

 Early life and education

 Rachel Mordecai was born in Virginia, the eldest daughter and second child of Jacob Mordecai and his first wife, Judith Myers.
 She was raised in Warrenton, North Carolina, where her father worked at a boys' school, then opened his own girls' school in 1809, with 21-year-old Rachel as one of the school's teachers.
 Rachel taught at her father's school until 1818.

 Correspondence with Maria Edgeworth

 Rachel Mordecai first wrote to author Maria Edgeworth in 1815.
 Mordecai studied and admired the enlightened educational writings of Edgeworth and her father, Richard Lovell Edgeworth, and was disappointed by the unflattering stereotypical portrait of a Jewish character in Edgeworth's The Absentee (1812).
 Edgeworth's Harrington (1817) made a better effort at a Jewish character, in response to the criticism from Miss Mordecai.
 The families of Maria Edgeworth and Rachel Mordecai stayed in correspondence for over a hundred years after Rachel's death, until World War II.